Dear teenage humans,

 Ginger Grrrl here.

 It’s come to my attention that some of you really could use our help.
 The Centers for Disease Control surveyed teens to find out how you’re doing.
 It turns out that you teenagers –especially girls—deal with some heavy doo-doo way too often.[1]
-Teen girls said that they regularly deal with crass jokes, sexual harassment, and sometimes even violence.
+Teen girls said that they regularly deal with crass jokes, sexual harassment, and sometimes even violence from boys and men.
 In fact, over 11% of girls told the CDC that they were forced to have sex during the previous 12 months.
 WTFurball?

 Given the trauma and harm you girls have to deal with, it’s no surprise then that 41% of girls surveyed said they’ve felt sad and/or hopeless.
 About half as many teen boys (21%) said they’d been depressed.[1]